CliffordAnderson/CS1000/readme.md

 #### October 22 - Message Passing

-- Read: Claire L. Evans, "Resource One," Chapter 7 of *Broad Brand: The Untold Story of the Women Who Made the Internet* (New York: Portfolio/Penguin, 2018)
+- Read: Claire L. Evans, "Resource One," Chapter 7 of *Broad Band: The Untold Story of the Women Who Made the Internet* (New York: Portfolio/Penguin, 2018)
 - Watch: [Project One](https://archive.org/details/cbpf_000052) [N.B.
 Please watch the first five minutes and 46:00 to 48:30.]
 - Code:
   - "Hello, Worlds" (Peer-to-Peer)